If you’re working on putting together a home music production studio, then an audio interface is a crucial piece of equipment to invest in.

 The Behringer U-Phoria UMC404HD and Focusrite Scarlett 2i2 are each high-quality, affordable options.
 They are so similar that you might be having a difficult time choosing which one to go with.

-Each has high ratings, and their prices aren’t much different from each other.
+These two audio interfaces have high ratings, and their price, sound, and build quality aren’t much different from each other.
 The problems reported in the reviews are minimal or rare.
 Each product should serve you well for a few years or so.

 If you’re not quite convinced yet, you can check our full review on the Behringer U-Phoria UM202HD as an alternative.

-The one that accommodates your needs the best is the one to go with.
+The one that accommodates your needs when producing music the best is the one to go with.
 Consider this list of benefits before making your final decision.

 Use Behringer U-Phoria UMC404HD If…